Circle of fifths

-In music theory, the circle of fifths is a way of organizing the 12 chromatic pitches as a sequence of perfect fifths.
-(This is strictly true in the standard 12-tone equal temperament system — using a different system requires one interval of diminished sixth to be treated as a fifth).
-If C is chosen as a starting point, the sequence is: C, G, D, A, E, B (=C), F (=G), C (=D), A, E, B, F. Continuing the pattern from F returns the sequence to its starting point of C. This order places the most closely related key signatures adjacent to one another.
-It is usually illustrated in the form of a circle.
+In music theory, the circle of fifths (sometimes also cycle of fifths) is a way of organizing pitches as a sequence of perfect fifths.
+Starting on a C, and using the standard system of tuning for Western music (12-tone equal temperament), the sequence is: C, G, D, A, E, B, F♯/G♭, C♯/D♭, G♯/A♭, D♯/E♭, A♯/B♭, F, and C. This order places the most closely related key signatures adjacent to one another.

+Twelve-tone equal temperament tuning divides each octave into twelve equivalent semitones, and the circle of fifths leads to a C seven octaves above the starting point.
+If the fifths are tuned with an exact frequency ratio of 3:2 (the system of tuning known as just intonation), this is not the case (the circle does not "close").

 Definition

-The circle of fifths organizes pitches in a sequence of perfect fifths, generally shown as a circle with the pitches (and their corresponding keys) in a clockwise progression.
-Musicians and composers often use the circle of fifths to describe the musical relationships between pitches.
-Its design is helpful in composing and harmonizing melodies, building chords, and modulating to different keys within a composition.
+The circle of fifths organizes pitches in a sequence of perfect fifths, generally shown as a circle with the pitches (and their corresponding keys) in clockwise order.
+It can be viewed in a counterclockwise direction as a circle of fourths.
+Harmonic progressions in Western music commonly use adjacent keys in this system, making it a useful reference for musical composition and harmony.

-Using the system of just intonation, a perfect fifth consists of two pitches with a frequency ratio of 3:2, but generating twelve successive perfect fifths in this way does not result in a return to the pitch class of the starting note.
-To adjust for this, instruments are generally tuned with the equal temperament system.
-Twelve equal-temperament fifths lead to a note exactly seven octaves above the initial tone—this results in a perfect fifth that is equivalent to seven equal-temperament semitones.

 The top of the circle shows the key of C Major, with no sharps or flats.
 Proceeding clockwise, the pitches ascend by fifths.
-The key signatures associated with those pitches also change: the key of G has one sharp, the key of D has 2 sharps, and so on.
-Similarly, proceeding counterclockwise from the top of the circle, the notes change by descending fifths and the key signatures change accordingly: the key of F has one flat, the key of B♭ has 2 flats, and so on.
+The key signatures associated with those pitches change accordingly: the key of G has one sharp, the key of D has 2 sharps, and so on.
+Proceeding counterclockwise from the top of the circle, the notes change by descending fifths and the key signatures change accordingly: the key of F has one flat, the key of B♭ has 2 flats, and so on.
 Some keys (at the bottom of the circle) can be notated either in sharps or in flats.

-Starting at any pitch and ascending by a fifth generates all twelve tones before returning to the beginning pitch class (a pitch class consists of all of the notes indicated by a given letter regardless of octave—all "C"s, for example, belong to the same pitch class).
+Starting at any pitch and ascending by a fifth generates all tones before returning to the beginning pitch class (a pitch class consists of all of the notes indicated by a given letter regardless of octave—all "C"s, for example, belong to the same pitch class).
 Moving counterclockwise, the pitches descend by a fifth, but ascending by a perfect fourth will lead to the same note an octave higher (therefore in the same pitch class).
 Moving counter-clockwise from C could be thought of as descending by a fifth to F, or ascending by a fourth to F.